“Depression is a serious medical condition that may be due to a chemical imbalance, and Zoloft works to correct this imbalance.”

 “At best, drug-induced affective disturbances can only be considered models of the natural disorders, while it remains to be demonstrated that the behavioral changes produced by these drugs have any relation to naturally occurring biochemical abnormalities which might be associated with the illness.”

-The most applicable analogy is that of the woman with social phobia who finds that drinking two cocktails eases her symptoms.
-One could imagine, how, in a 6 week randomized trial, this “treatment” could be found efficacious and recommended for daily use and even prevention of symptoms.
+Consider the woman with social phobia who finds that drinking two cocktails eases her symptoms.
+One could imagine, how, in a 6 week randomized trial, this “treatment” could be found to be successful and recommended for daily use and even prevention of symptoms.
 How her withdrawal symptoms after 10 years of daily compliance could lead those around her to believe that she “needed” the alcohol to correct an imbalance.
 This analogy is all too close to the truth.

 No Intervention Creates Better Outcomes

-Psychiatrist Dr. Daniel Carlat has said: “And where there is a scientific vacuum, drug companies are happy to insert a marketing message and call it science.
+Psychiatrist Dr. Daniel Carlat has said: “Where there is a scientific vacuum, drug companies are happy to insert a marketing message and call it science.
 As a result, psychiatry has become a proving ground for outrageous manipulations of science in the service of profit.”